docelic/slapd-viper/README.md

 values (such as multiple values for an attribute).
 It is therefore suggested to always use the number-of-operations cache (like 1o).

-CacheRead and 'overlayConfig' cache can be used separately, or together, amplifying the effect.
+`cacheRead` and `overlayConfig` cache can be used together, amplifying the effect.

 Example: `cacheRead 1o`